 - In addition, it is generally considered very helpful to talk directly to customers.
 So you would schedule interviews with a few selected people and talk to them directly for 20 or 30 minutes.
 This might not be easy in many cases, as these people certainly have other things to do.
 But it’s worth a try.

 - Also talk to colleagues who have direct contact with the target groups.
 This includes sales or customer support.
-Of course, they only see part of the customer journey and it's your job to classify this correctly.
+Of course, they only see part of the customer journey and it’s your job to categorise it correctly.
 But their experience and insights can still be very valuable.

 What does the end result look like?

 Your goal should be that as many people in your company as possible can do something with it.
-After all, what good is all the effort if the end result ends up languishing in a (virtual) drawer, never to be seen again?
+After all, what’s the point of putting in all that effort if the end result ends up languishing in a (virtual) drawer, never to be seen again?

 In the end, this customer journey map could become a poster that hangs on the office wall, for example.
 This helps to anchor it in people’s minds.
 The following examples can serve as inspiration: